HMS Hebrus: Design and construction

 The first seven ships of the Scamander class, six of which were ordered in May before the war had begun, were built with red pine.
 The final three, of which Hebrus was one, received yellow pine.
 All ships of the class were ordered to commercial shipyards rather than Royal Navy Dockyards, with the navy providing the pine for their construction from its own stocks.
 Hebrus was ordered on 16 November 1812, to be built by the shipwright John Barton at Limehouse.
 The frigate was laid down in January of the following year, and launched on 13 September with the following dimensions: 143 ft along the upper deck, 120 ft 1+1/8 in at the keel, with a beam of 38 ft 4+1/2 in and a depth in the hold of 11 ft 11+3/4 in.
 The ship had a draught of 8 ft 8 in forward and 12 ft 10 in aft, and measured 939 tons burthen.
 She was named after the River Hebrus.

 Pine was a lighter material than oak which allowed the ships to often sail faster than those built of the heavier wood, but this in turn meant that the ships required more ballast than usual to ensure that they sat at their designated waterline.
 Based on an oak-built design but with more ballast than that design was expected to carry, Hebrus and her class were designed with a distinctly shallower depth in the hold.
-This ensured that the frigates were not aversely affected by the excess ballast, which could cause them to be "over-stiff".
+This ensured that the frigates were not adversely affected by the excess ballast, which could cause them to be "over-stiff".